FAQs

 Discounted tickets available to local residents within the Bermondsey area.
 Some free tickets are also available to residents directly bordering the north side of the park, which will be available via ballot.

-To apply you will need to supply a proof of address via a form.
-The link will be available on this page in April 2024.
+To apply, you will need to supply a proof of address via a form.
+The link will be available on this page in Spring/Summer 2025.

 Do you support a charity through your work?

 Resident Advisor’s resale will activate once the event sells out.
-You can list your ticket for resale in advance of this through your Resident Advisor “Order History”.
+Before then, you can add your ticket to the resale queue.
+Find your Body Movements ticket through your Resident Advisor “Order History” and select ‘resale ticket’.
 Please contact RA if you need more help with this.

 GETTING HERE